HEVC Codec Pack for VLC Media Player Free Download

 Part 2.
 What to Do When HEVC Codec Doesn't Fix HEVC Playback Issue on VLC

 Though VLC fully supports HEVC codec, many users're experiencing HEVC/H.265 video playback issues like the VLC HVC1 codec error.
 When playing HEVC files on VLC, it stutters, freezes, or gives choppy image full of artifacts.
-Even additional HEVC codec pack or plugin doesn't fix the problem.
+Even additional HEVC codec pack or plugin for VLC doesn't fix the problem.
 You can follow the solutions to fix VLC HEVC codec error.

 1. Upgrade your hardware.

 4K UHD 10bit HEVC video lagging or freezing issue can occur because of hardware bottleneck.
 To play HEVC material smoothly, your device should meet its software system and hardware requirements.
 HEVC/H.265 processing requires Windows 10 computers with the Intel Kaby Lake processor or newer, or macOS High Sierra computers with the A10 processor or newer.
 If you are using older devices or systems, try converting HEVC/H.265 to H.264 MP4 that is universally compatible.

 2. Check if the HEVC video is bad.